Who was Maria Sabina?

 I am a woman who makes thunder

-I am a woman who makes me dream
+I am a woman who makes you dream

-I am a woman spider, a woman sucking
+I am a spider woman, a woman who sucks

 I am an eagle woman, an eagle owner